Fist of the North Star: Lost Paradise: Synopsis

-Sphere City is activated, and Xsana reveals it is a military facility housing the last nuclear missiles, their launch tied to Yuria's awakening in the Chamber of Miracles.
-Raoh appears, revealing that he and Nadai were working to preserve the secret of Sphere City.
-Nadai used the Chamber of Miracles to heal his wife, who refused, and they were trying to keep Yuria alive to use her to power beyond Hokuto Shinken.
-With Nadai presumed dead, Raoh decides kill Yuria.
-Kenshiro reveals that Nadai is alive, and challenges Raoh to a duel that ends in a draw.
-Raoh, respecting Kenshiro's dedication to Yuria, decides to put their fight on hold.
-Concluding that Kyo-Oh and Nadai are the same, Kenshiro infiltrates the Army of Ruin's camp, attempting to convince him to help.
-Kyo-Oh reveals he's Targa in disguise, buying time for Nadai to enter Sphere City and kill Yuria.
-Kenshiro runs back to Eden and finds Nadai, but are ambushed by Targa, Jagre and Lyra.
-The three have collaborated to exact revenge on Nadai for killing Jagre's father and driving other two's insane.
-Jagre is unable to bring himself to harm Xsana.
-Tagra shoots Jagre and Lyra, revealing his intentions to use Sphere City's missiles, wiping out Earth's population to become a god, and use Yuria to conceive a child who would carry his legacy.
-After killing Tagra, Kenshiro closes Sphere City's dome and opens the Chamber of Miracles to free Yuria, but Nadai pushes them into the Chamber of Miracles, sacrificing himself.
-Xsana and a surviving Jagre continue to help with ruling and protecting Eden, while Kenshiro and Yuria decide to forge their own path.
+Sphere City is suddenly activated; Xsana reveals it is an advanced military facility housing nuclear missiles, their launch tied to Yuria's awakening in the Chamber.
+Raoh arrives, revealing that he and Nadai were working to preserve this secret and prevent any chance of the missiles launching.
+Nadai had used the Chamber, with its special life-support casket, to heal his wife, but she had refused: using it counts down a timer for the launch.
+Raoh, meanwhile, had wished to keep Yuria alive to use her innate powers.
+With Nadai presumed dead, Raoh decides to kill Yuria to prevent the launch, but Kenshiro reveals otherwise, and challenges Raoh to a duel that ends in a draw.
+Concluding that Kyo-Oh and Nadai are the same person, Kenshiro infiltrates the Army of Ruin's camp to convince him to help.
+However, this Kyo-Oh turns out to be Targa in disguise, buying time for Nadai to enter Sphere City and kill Yuria.
+Kenshiro runs back to Eden and finds Nadai, but they are ambushed by Targa, Jagre and Lyra.
+The three have collaborated to exact revenge on Nadai for killing Jagre's father and driving the other two's parents insane.
+However, Jagre, secretly in love with Xsana, refuses to harm her, so Targa shoots him and Lyra, revealing his intentions to use the missiles to wipe out Earth's population, become a god, and conceive a child with Yuria.
+After killing Targa, Kenshiro seals Sphere City's dome to contain the launching missiles, opening the casket to spend his final moments with an awakened Yuria.
+However, Nadai seals them in the casket, sacrificing himself.
+Xsana and a surviving Jagre continue to rule and protect Eden, while Kenshiro and Yuria decide to forge their own path, together at last.